 |Sponsor this Chart|

 It's the astronomer's forecast.
-At a glance, it shows when it will be cloudy or clear for up to the next two days.
-It's a prediction of when Morrison Observatory, IN, will have good weather for astronomical observing.
+At a glance, it shows when it will be cloudy or clear for the next few days.
+It's a prediction of when Jordan Hall Observatory, IN, will have good weather for astronomical observing.

-So, I (Attilla Danko) wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Morrison Observatory and the surroundings out to about 10 miles.
+So, I (Attilla Danko) wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Jordan Hall Observatory and the surroundings out to about 10 miles.